skamireddi/immunichain/README.rst

 **What is Hyperledger Composer?**

 Composer is a quick way of deploying Blockchain business networks and applications that showcase the ability to transact among participants and their assets.
-It’s a great to get a grasp of Blockchain and how it can apply to your business.
+It’s a great way to get a grasp of Blockchain and how it can apply to your business.

 **How did Immunichain Come About?**